s92xiong/find-la-cloche/README.md

 ## Routes.js

-Originally named "App.js" in its default form when built by Create React App, Routes.js handles all of the routes in the project, a requirement for having multiple pages in this app.
+Originally titled "App.js" as its default name when built via Create React App, Routes.js handles all of the routes in this project.
+Routes returns a BrowserRouter that encapsulates a div element with the className of "App".
+The App element contains: (1) A Navbar component that can be accessed on any page, and (2) A Switch tag that nests all of the major components or routes of this application.

-React Router Dom is used to manage routing.
-This was the first personal project that required me to implement dynamic routes using react , as there are